HomeDev GuideRecipesAPI Reference

 Examples in this topic are based on an empty Optimizely Content Management System (CMS) project, as described in Create a starter project.

-Optimizely has built-in features supporting working with media such as documents, images and video.
-Built-in features include multiple file upload and drag-and-drop of media into the ContentArea, ContentReference, and XhtmlString properties.
+Optimizely has built-in features that support working with media such as documents, images, and video.
+Built-in features include multiple file uploads and drag-and-drop of media into the ContentArea, ContentReference, and XhtmlString properties.
 To use these features, you must first define media types in your content model, just as for other content types.

-Similar to a page type, a media type defines a set of properties.
-Media like an image for example, is an instance of the .NET class defining the media type upon which the media is based, and implementing the IContent interface.
-Media is routed in the same way as pages but has a built-in template that returns the image or document.
+Like a page type, a media type defines a set of properties.
+Media, like an image, is an instance of the .NET class that bases the media on defining the media type and implementing the IContent interface.
+Media is routed like pages but has a built-in template that returns the image or document.

 Add media types